cvilsmeier/moni/README.md

         Delay between trials, default is 5s.
         You can set this also via environment variable MONIBOT_DELAY.

-    -sampleInterval
-        Machine sample interval, default is 5m.
-        You can set this also via environment variable MONIBOT_SAMPLE_INTERVAL.
-        This flag is only relevant for the 'sample' command.

     -v
         Verbose output, default is false.
         You can set this also via environment variable MONIBOT_VERBOSE ('true' or 'false').